jwolz/yajhfc/README.txt

 (http://www.hylafax.org/) written in Java.

 Features:
-* Faxing documents in PostScript or PDF format
+* Faxing documents in PostScript, PDF and various other formats
 * Polling faxes
 * Support for generating cover pages from templates
 * Viewing sent and received faxes